sonocotta/esparagus-echo/README.md

 ## Where to buy

-You may support our work by ordering this product at Tindie (soming soon)
+You may support our work by ordering this product at Tindie (coming soon)